Donbas: Beginning of industrialization

 Donetsk, the most important city in the region today, was founded in 1869 by Welsh businessman John Hughes on the site of the old Zaporozhian Cossack town of Oleksandrivka.
 Hughes built a steel mill and established several collieries in the region.
 The city was named after him as Yuzivka (Юзівка) or Yuzovka (Юзовка).
 With the development of Yuzovka and similar cities, large numbers of landless peasants from peripheral governorates of the Russian Empire came looking for work.

+With the construction of first railways, especially the Catherine Railway, which in 1884 connected the area with Kryvbas iron ore deposits, rapid industrial growth started with participation of foreign capital from France, Belgium, Germany, United Kingdom and other countries.
+The factory in Yuzivka was followed by steel mills in Sulin (1872), Druzhkivka (1894), Alchevsk (1896), Petrovske (1897), Kramatorsk (1897), Makiivka (1899) and Kadiivka (1899).
+Between 1880 and 1900 coal production in Donbas increased from 1,4 to 11 million tons, and the number of coal miners working in the area had reached 68,000.
+By 1900 Donbas overtook the Urals industrial region by production of pig iron.
+Despite the rapid industrial growth, local industry greatly suffered from the economic crises of 1873-1875, 1881-1882 and 1900-1902.
+Rapid growth resumed in the years preceding World War I.

 According to the Russian Imperial Census of 1897, Ukrainians ("Little Russians", in the official imperial language) accounted for 52.4% of the population of the region, whilst ethnic Russians constituted 28.7%.
 Ethnic Greeks, Germans, Jews and Tatars also had a significant presence in the Donbas, particularly in the district of Mariupol, where they constituted 36.7% of the population.
 Despite this, Russians constituted the majority of the industrial workforce.
 Ukrainians dominated rural areas, but cities were often inhabited solely by Russians who had come seeking work in the region's heavy industries.
+Most ethnic Russian migrants to the Donbas stemmed from the Central Black Earth Region.
 Those Ukrainians who did move to the cities for work were quickly assimilated into the Russian-speaking worker class.
+As a result, Donbas became the most Russified region of Ukraine.